keyboardio/Kaleidoscope/README.md

 ### `.configure(updateFrequency)`

-> Sets up the update frequency of the heatmap.
-The smaller this value is, the
+> Sets up the update frequency of the heatmap, to update every `updateFrequency`
-> more often the heatmap gets updated, but that comes with a cost: updating the
+> milliseconds.
+Updating the heatmap incurs a significant performance penalty,
-> heatmap takes a fairly large amount of computation, and is not fast.
-Doing it
+> and should not be done too often.
+Doing it too rarely, on the other hand, make
-> often will considerably slow down the keyboard, and that is rarely a desirable
-> thing.
->
-> Nevertheless, the frequency preferred is a very subjective thing, which is why
-> this function exists.
-Give it a number, and it will wait that many scan cycles
-> between updates.
+> it much less useful.
+One has to strike a reasonable balance.
 >
 > Defaults to *500*.